Plotting & Analysis

 unit_l: str

-Length unit to be plotted (see units for valid units).
-If other than code, unit_t and unit_m must also be changed from code units.
+Length unit for returned arrays (see units for valid units).
+If other than 'code', unit_t and unit_m must also be changed from code units.

 unit_t: str

-Time unit to be plotted (see units for valid units).
-If other than code, unit_l and unit_m must also be changed from code units.
+Time unit for returned arrays (see units for valid units).
+If other than 'code', unit_l and unit_m must also be changed from code units.

 unit_m: str

-Mass unit to be plotted (see units for valid units).
-If other than code, unit_l and unit_t must also be changed from code units.
+Mass unit for returned arrays (see units for valid units).
+If other than 'code', unit_l and unit_t must also be changed from code units.

 Returns: